awesome-selfhosted/awesome-selfhosted/README.md

 - [Huginn](https://github.com/cantino/huginn) - Allows you to build agents that monitor and act on your behalf. `MIT` `Ruby`
 - [Http2pic](https://http2pic.haschek.at/) - Website screenshots/renderer.
 It uses the wkhtmltox to render websites with various options. ([Source Code](https://github.com/chrisiaut/http2pic)) `Apache 2.0` `PHP/Javascript`
 - [Kibitzr](https://kibitzr.github.io) - Lightweight personal web assistant with powerful integrations. ([Source Code](https://github.com/kibitzr/kibitzr/)) `MIT` `Python`
+- [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) - LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
+It uses a combination of Goodreads Librarything and optionally GoogleBooks as sources for author info and book info ([Source Code](https://github.com/DobyTang/LazyLibrarian)) `GPL-3.0` `Python`
+- [Lidarr](https://lidarr.audio/) - Lidarr is a music collection manager for Usenet and BitTorrent users. ([Source Code](https://github.com/Lidarr/Lidarr) `GPL-3.0` 'C#`
 - [Medusa](https://github.com/pymedusa/SickRage) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic. `GPL-3.0` `Python`
 - [Node RED](http://nodered.org/) - Browser-based flow editor that helps you wiring hardware devices, APIs and online services to create IoT solutions. ([Source Code](https://github.com/node-red/node-red)) `Apache-2.0` `Nodejs`
 - [openHAB](http://www.openhab.org) - Vendor and technology agnostic open source software for home automation. ([Source Code](https://github.com/openhab/openhab)) `EPL-1.0` `Java`